Virtually fibered conjecture

 In the mathematical subfield of 3-manifolds, the virtually fibered conjecture, formulated by American mathematician William Thurston, states that every closed, irreducible, atoroidal 3-manifold with infinite fundamental group has a finite cover which is a surface bundle over the circle.

 A 3-manifold which has such a finite cover is said to virtually fiber.
 If M is a Seifert fiber space, then M virtually fibers if and only if the rational Euler number of the Seifert fibration or the (orbifold) Euler characteristic of the base space is zero.

 The hypotheses of the conjecture are satisfied by hyperbolic 3-manifolds.
 In fact, given that the geometrization conjecture is now settled, the only case needed to be proven for the virtually fibered conjecture is that of hyperbolic 3-manifolds.

 The original interest in the virtually fibered conjecture (as well as its weaker cousins, such as the virtually Haken conjecture) stemmed from the fact that any of these conjectures, combined with Thurston's hyperbolization theorem, would imply the geometrization conjecture.
 However, in practice all known attacks on the "virtual" conjecture take geometrization as a hypothesis, and rely on the geometric and group-theoretic properties of hyperbolic 3-manifolds.

 The virtually fibered conjecture was not actually conjectured by Thurston.
-Rather, he posed it as a question and has stated that it was intended as a challenge and not meant to indicate he believed it, although he wrote that "[t]his dubious-sounding question seems to have a definite chance for a positive answer".
+Rather, he posed it as a question, writing only that "[t]his dubious-sounding question seems to have a definite chance for a positive answer".